Kayanja2023/AI-RESEARCH-AI-MARKETING/Research.md

 ### Simple Definition
 AI marketing tools represent a category of software platforms that use artificial intelligence to automate and enhance marketing operations.
 These tools have evolved from experimental technologies in 2020 to production-ready systems in 2025, focusing primarily on two domains: image generation and campaign management.

-Image generation tools use AI models to create visual marketing content—from social media graphics to product visualizations—based on text descriptions or parameters.
+Image generation tools use AI models to create visual marketing content, from social media graphics to product visualizations, based on text descriptions or parameters.
 Campaign management tools employ AI to analyze data, predict outcomes, optimize performance, and orchestrate multi-channel marketing activities automatically.

 These technologies transform marketing workflows by reducing manual effort, enabling rapid iteration, and making sophisticated marketing capabilities accessible to organizations of varying sizes.